 As the world shifts their lives online, cyber security as a profession has grown because there is more personal and sensitive data vulnerable to an attack.
-The rise of cyber security has had a huge impact on business as professional industries are scouring to hire cyber security talent to protect their online presence.
+The rise of cyber security has had a huge impact on business as professional industries are scouring to hire cyber security talent to protect their online presence and assets.

-There is a growing skills gap in Australia which needs to be addressed because companies need to hire cyber security talent right now.
+There is a growing skills gap in Australia and companies are seeking to hire cyber security talent right now.
 Here are the reasons why:

 1. The rise of cyber security and the impact on businesses around the world